Last updated September 20th, 2018.

 There’s more cities to choose from in Malaysia since you can own land.
-You can own the typical condo unit in Kuala Lumpur, but you can also own a townhouse in Penang or a mansion in Kuching.
+You can own the typical condo unit in Kuala Lumpur, or also buy a townhouse in Johor Bahru.

 A rising middle class will also help.
-Malaysia plans to be a developed country by the year 2030.
+Malaysia plans to be a developed nation before the year 2030.

 Political problems may not go away as easily as a few overdeveloped cities.
-But looking at the mighty Petronas Twin Towers will show you that Malaysia has a way of making the seemingly impossible happen.
+Looking at the Petronas Twin Towers shows that Malaysia has a way of making the seemingly impossible happen though.

 Unlike almost every other country in Asia, foreigners can own houses and other landed properties in Malaysia.